 Ever wondered why some languages have a lot of words in common?
 Etymology can tell you why.
-Etymology is the study of the history of words.
-It traces a word from its earliest beginnings to where it is now, and looks at all of the places it stopped in between.
+Etymology is the study of the history of words, or the study of word origins.
+It traces a word from its earliest beginnings to where it is now and looks at all the places it stopped in between.

 Etymology in the English language

 A lot of English words come from Latin, often via French.
 Similar words can be found in other Latin-based languages like Italian and Romanian.
 Many other English words come from Germanic languages, and similar words appear in languages like Dutch and German.

 Etymology can help you understand your native language better.
 It can also teach you about the common root of words in several languages.
 That often means that you can recognize words in other languages without being told exactly what they mean.

 Take the word ‘robot’ which comes from the Czech word robotnik meaning ‘laborer’.
 You can see variations of the word robotnik in lots of other Slavic languages meaning ‘worker’ or ‘manual laborer’, as well as the word robota, meaning ‘work’.
 Learning the root of one word allows you to understand words in a host of different languages.
 Etymology can help you take some shortcuts in language learning and who doesn’t want that?